UWCCDL/QEEG/README.md

 5. `band_method` This is the method used to define the frequency bands.
 For all frequency bands, values lying on the lower bound are included in the frequency band but values lying on the upper bound go to the subsequent band.
 There are 3 options, as described in Doppelmayr, Klimesch, Pachinger, & Ripper (1998):

-The default is “FBFW” (fixed bands, fixed width), in which delta < 4 Hz, theta is between 4-8 Hz, alpha is between 8-12.5 Hz, low beta is between 12.5-18 Hz, high beta is from 18-30 Hz, and gamma is 30-40 Hz.
+The default is `FBFW` (fixed bands, fixed width), in which delta < 4 Hz, theta is between 4-8 Hz, alpha is between 8-12.5 Hz, low beta is between 12.5-18 Hz, high beta is from 18-30 Hz, and gamma is 30-40 Hz.

 The other two methods calculate individualized bands based on the whole-head Individualized Alpha Frequency (IAF) as the center of the alpha band, and the other frequency bands are defined with respect to the IAF.
-Calculation of the IAF involves creating a single frequency spectrum using all the ‘good’ spectra (see excluded channels info), and running a peak detection algorithm on the whole head spectrum.
+Calculation of the IAF involves creating a single frequency spectrum using all the `good` spectra (see excluded channels info), and running a peak detection algorithm on the whole head spectrum.

-“IBFW” (individualized bands, fixed width): with respect to the identified whole-head IAF, delta is defined as all frequencies below IAF – 6 Hz, theta from IAF – 6 Hz to IAF – 2 Hz, alpha from IAF – 2 Hz to IAF + 2.5 Hz, low beta from IAF + 2.5 Hz to IAF + 8 Hz, high beta from IAF + 8 Hz to IAF + 20 Hz, and gamma as anything between IAF + 20 Hz and 40 Hz (absolute, not with respect to the IAF).
+`IBFW` (individualized bands, fixed width): with respect to the identified whole-head IAF, delta is defined as all frequencies below IAF-6 Hz, theta from IAF-6 Hz to IAF-2 Hz, alpha from IAF-2 Hz to IAF+2.5 Hz, low beta from IAF+2.5 Hz to IAF+8 Hz, high beta from IAF+8 Hz to IAF+20 Hz, and gamma as anything between IAF+20 Hz and 40 Hz (absolute, not with respect to the IAF).

-“IBIW” (individualized bands, individualized width): with respect to the whole-head IAF, delta is defined as frequencies between 0 and IAF*0.4, theta from IAF*0.4 to IAF*0.8, alpha from IAF*0.8 to IAF*1.21, low beta from IAF*1.21 to IAF*1.8, high beta from IAF*1.8 to IAF*3, and gamma as anything between IAF*3 and 40 Hz.
+`IBIW` (individualized bands, individualized width): with respect to the whole-head IAF, delta is defined as frequencies between 0 and 0.4(IAF), theta from 0.4(IAF) to 0.8(IAF), alpha from 0.8(IAF) to 1.21(IAF), low beta from 1.21(IAF) to 1.8(IAF), high beta from 1.8(IAF) to 3(IAF), and gamma as anything between 3(IAF) and 40 Hz.

 *Note: if a subject does not have a detectable peak in both electrodes O1 and O2, the whole-head IAF will not be calculated and their data will be treated as though their peak is at 10 Hz, therefore providing the band estimates for the FBFW method.

 6. `coherence.plots` This is a Boolean argument defaulted to FALSE.
 If TRUE, the script will output a spectral coherence plot for every channel pairing in the same format as the spectra plots.

-7. `min_samples_for_inclusion` This is the minimum number of good samples (epochs with defined window size) that must be used in the estimate of a given channel’s spectral power to be included in the subsequent calculation of the whole-head IAF, and the spectral power and coherence for an electrode region.
+7. `min_samples_for_inclusion` This is the minimum number of good samples (epochs with defined window size) that must be used in the estimate of a given channel`s spectral power to be included in the subsequent calculation of the whole-head IAF, and the spectral power and coherence for an electrode region.

 8. `wholeheadIAF` This is an optional argument (default is NULL) in which the user can override the automatic calculation of the whole head IAF by inputting a value for the whole head IAF here.
 Useful if the user would like to map the same frequency bands from eyes-closed data onto eyes-open or on-task data.

 9. `return_object` This is a Boolean argument defaulted to FALSE.
 If TRUE, the function will return a list of objects [spectra, coherence, summary, excluded] that are automatically outputted into .txt files.
-Used for concatenating multiple subjects’ data in the `analyze.folder` function.
+Used for concatenating multiple subjects` data in the `analyze.folder` function.

 The script will automatically run all the analysis (see below) and call the ancillary functions defined in the script.